fifthidea/sub-decode/README.md

 Pantegnos does the decoding. so whatever Pantegnos supprts can be included.

-Decoding will work as long as the decoded configs have the same encryption pattern that Pantegnos can detect.
+Decoding will work as long as the config files have the same encryption pattern that Pantegnos can detect and decode.

-if App devs update their encryption, decoding will most probably fail.
+If App devs update their encryption, decoding will most probably fail.

 ## Required Workflow Secrets